read

 Client can decide which to use.

-We can assign health checks to multi-value records, which is pretty sweet because the route 53 service can pull records out that have failed their health checks.
+We can assign health checks to multi-value records, which is useful because the route 53 service can pull records out that have failed their health checks.

 The benefit of the this over a simple multivalued resource record is that the route 53 server is pulling out the down servers in responses.
-Thats pretty good, but do remember that if all servers fail route 53 would go back to returning all records to the client.
+That is pretty good, but do remember that if all servers fail route 53 would go back to returning all records to the client.

 Private Hosted Zones